Going to court

 Sentencing in magistrates’ courts

-Magistrates have sentencing powers that allow them to impose a range of sentences, including unlimited fines, bans, community orders and up to six months’ custody for a single offence and 12 months in total.
+Magistrates have sentencing powers that allow them to impose a range of sentences, including unlimited fines, bans, community orders and up to 12 months’ custody, depending on the offence.

 Find out more about the different types of sentence and see the guidelines for sentencing offences in magistrates’ courts.